TankaJahari/cyclistic.charliesun/README.md

 ## Summary of Analysis

  - Casual users, compared to annual members, likely utilized Cyclistic more for recreation and leisure based on their **longer average ride durations, peak usage days (weekends), preference for electric bikes, and ride locations**.
-Casual users were also the sole users of docked bikes.
+Casual users also used Cyclistic during the nighttime hours more than annual members (proportionally).

  - Annual members on the other hand, likely used Cyclistic more for commuting and as a general mode transportation.
 This observation is based on their **peak usage days and hours (weekdays; 8AM and 5PM), shorter average ride durations, and total volume of rides**.
 These insights indicate that annual members use Cyclistic more frequently  Annual members showed a relatively negligible difference in bike type preference.